What is Performance Appraisal?

 1. Find The True Potential of The Employee

 Performance appraisal helps the HR department and the company learn about the strengths and weaknesses of an employee.
 This process can, therefore, be used to truly learn about the employee’s interests and potentials.
-This analysis can help the HR department to choose the right employees for a job.
+This analysis also helps the HR department to choose the right employees for a job.
 The HR department can even suggest the employee switch to a department that fits them better.

 2. Promotes Employee Development

 The quickest way to improve an employee’s performance is by providing them with specific feedback.
-The performance appraisal process includes giving employees feedback about their strengths and weakness.
+The performance appraisal process includes giving employees feedback about their strengths as well as weakness.
 The employees can use this information to develop themselves further.

 3. Acts as a Motivator